Older Adults: Preventing Falls

 Older adults fall because of tripping.

-Falls are the most common cause of injury visits to the ER for older adults.
+Falls are the most common cause of injury visits to the emergency room for older adults.

 Falls cause more open wounds, fractures, and brain injuries than any other cause.